 There are ways that you can heal.
 This starts by addressing your immune system, so that your body can rid itself of EBV.
 It takes time to do this.
 It could take up to a year.

-I’ve been taking in many of his suggestions by supplementing with Vitamineral Green.
-Now I understand why it’s making me feel so much better.
+I’ve been implementing many of his suggestions including drinking fresh organic celery juice on an empty stomach in the morning and taking recommended supplements here, which have helped me feel so much better.
 It’s helping to kill off this stubborn virus.

 Have you read Medical Medium?
 Were you aware of the impacts of EBV?
 Have you had Mono?
 How has EBV impacted you?